-At the end of 2012, the UN refugee agency was caring for around 15.5 million of these IDPs, more than the total number of refugees of concern to UNHCR.
+In mid-2014, the UN refugee agency was caring for around 26 million of the world's IDP population at that time.
 Like refugees, they were forcibly displaced by conflict, generalized violence and human rights violations.
 UNHCR helps IDPs as part of a wider intervention by the international community.

 The IDMC's Global Overview 2015 reported that the majority of the increase in new displacement during 2014 was the result of protracted crises in Democratic Republic of the Congo, Iraq, Nigeria, South Sudan and Syria.
 These five countries accounted for 60 per cent of new displacement worldwide.

 Iraqi civilians suffered the most new displacement, with at least 2.2 million displaced in 2014, while at least 40 per cent of Syria's population, or 7.6 million people, have been displaced - the highest number in the world.
 And Europe, for the first time in more than a decade, suffered massive enforced displacement.
 This was caused by war in eastern Ukraine, where more than 640,000 people fled their homes in 2014.